satellite-image-deep-learning/techniques/README.md

 * [qhub](https://qhub.dev) -> QHub enables teams to build and maintain a cost effective and scalable compute/data science platform in the cloud.
 * [imagej](https://imagej.net) -> a very versatile image viewer and processing program

-## GDAL
+## GDAL & Rasterio
-* So improtant it gets its own section, GDAL is THE tool for reading and writing raster and vector geospatial data formats
+* So improtant this pair gets their own section.
+GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
+If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL
 * [GDAL](https://gdal.org) and [on twitter](https://twitter.com/gdaltips)
-* Can be difficult to build and install, I recommend using [conda](https://anaconda.org/conda-forge/gdal), brew (on OSX) or [docker](https://hub.docker.com/r/osgeo/gdal) in these situations
+* GDAL is a dependency of Rasterio and can be difficult to build and install.
+I recommend using conda, brew (on OSX) or docker in these situations
-* GDAL docker quickstart: `docker pull osgeo/gdal` then `docker run --rm -v $(pwd):/data/ gdalinfo /data/dem.tiff`
+* GDAL docker quickstart: `docker pull osgeo/gdal` then `docker run --rm -v $(pwd):/data/ osgeo/gdal gdalinfo /data/cog.tiff`
-* If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL
+* [Rasterio](https://rasterio.readthedocs.io/en/latest/) -> reads and writes GeoTIFF and other raster formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON.
+* [aws-lambda-docker-rasterio](https://github.com/addresscloud/aws-lambda-docker-rasterio) -> AWS Lambda Container Image with Python Rasterio for querying Cloud Optimised GeoTiffs.
+See [this presentation](https://blog.addresscloud.com/rasters-revealed-2021/)

 ## Python low level numerical & data manipulation
 * [Dask](https://docs.dask.org/en/latest/) works with your favorite PyData libraries to provide performance at scale for the tools you love -> checkout [Read and manipulate tiled GeoTIFF datasets](https://examples.dask.org/applications/satellite-imagery-geotiff.html#) and [accelerating-science-dask](https://coiled.io/blog/accelerating-science-dask-gentemann/).
 [Coiled](https://coiled.io) is a managed Dask service.
-* [Rasterio](https://rasterio.readthedocs.io/en/latest/) -> reads and writes GeoTIFF and other raster formats and provides a Python API based on Numpy N-dimensional arrays and GeoJSON.
 * [xarray](http://xarray.pydata.org/en/stable/) -> N-D labeled arrays and datasets.
 Read [Handling multi-temporal satellite images with Xarray](https://medium.com/@bonnefond.virginie/handling-multi-temporal-satellite-images-with-xarray-30d142d3391).
 Checkout [xarray_leaflet](https://github.com/davidbrochart/xarray_leaflet) for tiled map plotting
 * [xarray-spatial](https://github.com/makepath/xarray-spatial) -> Fast, Accurate Python library for Raster Operations.
 Implements algorithms using Numba and Dask, free of GDAL
 * [Geowombat](https://geowombat.readthedocs.io/) -> geo-utilities applied to air- and space-borne imagery, uses Rasterio, Xarray and Dask for I/O and distributed computing with named coordinates